Harold Shaylor (London, UK)

-A short-lived publisher, Harold Shaylor had been manager of Brentano’s London publishing office when he acquired their interests and established his own firm in 1930.
+A short-lived publisher, Harold Shaylor had been the manager of Brentano’s London publishing office when he acquired their interests and established his own firm in 1930.
 A hundred or so titles were published, including about 10 titles in the Modern Writers Series.
-Shaylor died (at 51) in 1932 and the firm was bankrupt around the same time.
+Shaylor died (at 51) in 1932 and the firm went bankrupt around the same time.

 Shaylor’s Modern Writers Series is an example of a series of original books, in this case, focused on biographies of modern writers.
 Jackets are common to the series, indicate price (3s./6d.) on the spine and front flap.
 Jerrold’s biography of Alfred Noyes was first published in 1930.
 At this point, there were 5 books in the series, listed on the front flap.

 A prospectus for the series is included on the back of the jacket.